-In accordance with normal commercial practice the academy trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
-The insurance provides cover up to £10,000,000.
+The Academy Trust utilises the Education and Skills Funding Agency's Risk Protection Assurance (RPA) scheme.
+The insurance provides for unlimited indemnity cover.
 The cost of this insurance is included in the total insurance premium charged to the Academy Trust but cannot be separately identified.